readmeio/rdme/documentation/migration-guide.md

 6. **Verify any scripts that utilize raw CLI outputs**

    - The underlying architecture for the CLI has been rewritten with [`oclif`](https://oclif.io/), so some command outputs and error messages may look different.
-   - With the exception of the `--raw` flag on `rdme openapi`, we recommend relying on CLI exit codes in your workflows rather than raw command outputs.
+   - With the exception of the `--raw` flag on `openapi`, we recommend relying on CLI exit codes in your workflows rather than raw command outputs.

 ## Migrating to `rdme@8`